BinarCode/laravel-restify/docs-v2/content/en/search/basic-filters.md

 title: Basic Filters
 menuTitle: Basic Filters
 category: Search & Filters
-position: 1
+position: 10
 ---

-If you want search for some specific fields from a model, you have to define these fields in the `$search` static
+For searching by specific model attributes, define these fields into the `$search` static
 property:

 ```php